-In Scotland we have amazing opportunities for businesses to collaborate with Universities to further their research and/or product development.
-This award highlights the successes of business and academic collaboration, showcasing current innovation in ‘Scottish Cycling Products’.
+In Scotland we have amazing opportunities for businesses to collaborate with each other, or with Universities to further their product development and/or research.
+This award highlights the successes of businesses and academic collaborations and showcasing current innovation in ‘Scottish Cycling Products’.

 ByCyclogical (www.bycyclogical.com) is a bicycle accessories product development company.
 Their goal is to develop bicycle related products that promote cycling and encourage bicycle owners to remain engaged in the sport for longer.
 ByCyclogical have used their knowledge of product development and engineering, and their passion for cycling to create the “Gripster, the bike storage solution that is a little bit off the wall”, an innovative bike stand that encourages interior bicycle storage by protecting walls and bikes without the need for installation.
 The principle behind the product is simple if you store your bike indoors it will be a continuous reminder for your love for cycling and you will use it more.
 This is their first product innovation and they will continue to build on the success of their first product to bring other exciting ideas to life.

 Here's Bycyclogical's thoughts on working with the University: